 The College provides peer-tutoring to first- and second-year students.
-The peer-tutoring program is coordinated through the Office of Student Affairs and is facilitated by students chosen as Lead Tutors.
+The peer-tutoring program is coordinated through the Office of Student Affairs.
 Peer-tutoring is designed to assist students who desire reinforcement of content in the various disciplines.

 For a complete list of services and appointment information, please see the Academic Support Services website at: